-Princess Diana’s Driver Shares the Moment He ‘Lost Himself’ Inside Her Hospital Room: ‘I Thought, “God, She’s Alive”‘
+Princess Diana’s Driver Shares the Moment He 'Lost Himself' Inside Her Hospital Room

 Upon finding the room at the Pitié-Salpêtrière hospital bustling with medics and other people – including the then-French President coming and going — Tebbutt helped secure it and ordered fans to cool the stiflingly hot late-summer temperatures.

 “I plugged the fans in to the room to get some air circulating.
-I look round, and the eyelids and the front of the hair of the Princess were moving,” he tells PEOPLE in this week’s cover story.
+I look round, and the eyelids and the front of the hair of the Princess were moving,” he previously told PEOPLE.

 “I thought, ‘God, she’s alive,'” he adds.
 “Within a second, I realized what was happening.
 Turned around, a couple seconds to myself, I managed to get it together again.
 But that was the one bit when I felt I lost myself.”